IBM/watson-nao-robot/README.md

 ## Featured technologies

+* [IOT](https://developer.ibm.com/code/technologies/iot/): The inter-networking of large volumes of physical devices, enabling them to collect and exchange data.
-* [Data Science](https://medium.com/ibm-data-science-experience/): Systems and scientific methods to analyze structured and unstructured data in order to extract knowledge and insights.
+* [Data Science](https://developer.ibm.com/code/technologies/data-science/): Systems and scientific methods to analyze structured and unstructured data in order to extract knowledge and insights.
+* [Analytics](https://developer.ibm.com/code/technologies/analytics/): Analytics delivers the value of data for the enterprise.
+* [Python](https://www.python.org/): Python is a programming language that lets you work more quickly and integrate your systems more effectively.
+* [Jupyter Notebooks](http://jupyter.org/): An open-source web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.

 # Watch the Video